Group Tours and Talks

-To schedule a tour of or talk at the Institute, please contact us (412-268-2434; firstname.lastname@example.org).
+To schedule a tour of or talk at the Institute, please contact us (412-268-2434; email@example.com).
 When scheduling, please specify in which talk your group is interested.
 If your group has a specific interest (like collecting historical botanical prints), please let us know because we may be able to tailor a talk or a display to that subject.
 Please provide possible dates for scheduling your tour or talk and the estimated number of visitors.
 We will try to accommodate your wishes, but we do have a small staff.
 We request reservations at least one month in advance.
 Tours and talks usually begin with an introduction to the Institute.
 If your group is already familiar with us, we can skip the introduction.
-We suggest a $100 honorarium for groups of 10 or more.
+Our fee for a tour or talk is $100.

 Tours and Talks

 "Books about plants: A historical celebration"

 In the world of the 15th–mid-19th centuries, there was no photography, no mass production printing, no TV or radio, no Internet.
 Communication took place through printed books, journals and papers; handwritten correspondence; original art; face-to-face discussion.
 Librarian Charlotte Tancin discusses the wonderful examples in our Library of the many creative ways that were used to communicate information about plants, botanical science, plant exploration, introductions of new plant species, gardens and gardening, and more.
 We have so many more outlets for communication today that it's interesting to see how much people who loved and studied plants did in the past without the benefit of today's technologies.